databrary/design/ridir-16/narrative.md

 Staff will modify Databrary's existing back-end auditing/event-reporting features to track the uploading (and downloading) of specific *codes* or *coding passes*.
 We are in the early phases of designing back-end and UI/UX components that will enable Databrary users to create their own studies from shared videos.
 Those details are not yet fully worked out, but the solutions will have implications for the current project.
-At a minimum, Databrary will provide and display information about coding files if those files were uploaded and shared by a researcher with write privileges on a dataset, in other words, the original data owner, their lab, or other collaborators.
+At a minimum, Databrary will provide and display information about coding files if those files were uploaded and shared by a researcher with write privileges on a dataset (that is, the original data owner, their lab, or other collaborators).
-The representation of information about coding files generated by *other* researchers on shared video data may have to be deferred.

 #### Project 3: Importing rich, text-based code definitions

-This project involves enhancing Databrary's capacity to import represent, and exploit code definitions stored coding manuals or in a selected subset of coding tool data files.
+This project involves enhancing Databrary's capacity to import, represent, and explort code definitions stored coding manuals and in a selected subset of coding tools that store code definitions in separate template files.
 The definitions will be indexed by the Databrary search engine, and thus become searchable metadata.
 Sixty-three percent of developmental researchers who responded to our survey [@gilmore_video_2016] report they "always" create detailed coding manuals that define behavioral codes associated with a particular study's set of analyses.
 Respondents most often report creating these manuals using word processing or spreadsheet software.